Acvp3llaTG/FullStackApp/README.md

-# Copilot Assistance Summary for the SmartShop Blazor Project
+# Copilot Assistance Summary for the InventoryHub Blazor Project

 ## Step 1: Data Modeling and Initial API Integration